shapeshed/jekyll.shapeshed.com/_posts/2010-03-10-easing_rails_development_with_hirb.md

 ---
 layout: post
 title: Easing Rails development with Hirb
-excerpt: If you spend a lot of time in the console using Hirb is a great way to work faster and improve the output
+description: If you spend a lot of time in the console using Hirb is a great way to work faster and improve the output
 categories: Rails
 ---